 Use this method to make a Perfectly Grilled Steak every single time.
-Find out which cuts of meat to grill, how to season your steak and your desired internal temperature for a cooked steak.
+Find out which cuts of meat to grill, how to season your steak and your desired steak temps.

 If I want a basic grilled steak that is juicy and flavorful, I select either a New York Strip steak or a Ribeye steak.
 These cuts have higher fat content than other cuts.
-This means they will be more tender and have a richer flavor even without marinating.
+This means the texture will be more tender and have a richer flavor even without marinating.
+You can use choice or grass fed beef, but be aware that grass fed beef is typically leaner.

 Some people prefer bone in steaks, but I personally choose boneless steaks.
 If you are grilling the steaks, opt for a steak that is at least 1 inch thick.
-Any thinner and it will be difficult to control the temperature on the grill.
+Any thinner and it will be difficult to control the temperature on the grill because the cook time will be too quick.

-Internal temperature is the most precise predictor of steak done-ness.
-Many people swear by the finger test for steak, but I am a numbers person so I prefer to use an instant-read thermometer to check the temperature.
+Internal temperature is the most precise predictor of steak doneness.
+Many people swear by the finger test for steak, but I am a numbers person so I prefer to probe the steak with an instant-read meat thermometer to check the temperature.

 How do I use an instant-read thermometer?

-I use a Thermopop instant-read thermometer when checking my steak temperature.
+I use a Thermopop or Thermapen from thermoworks for an instant-read thermometer when checking my steak temperature.
 I insert the thermometer all the way through the steak on the grill and then slowly pull the thermometer up through the steak as the temperature drops.
 You are looking for the lowest temperature that the thermometer reads.

 The lowest temperature should be the thickest part of the steak.
 For example, if you want a medium-rare steak, you will want the thickest part of the steak to read between 130F and 139F.
 Use the thermometer when the steak is on the grill and then transfer the steak to a plate or cutting board to rest.